Michigan Laws 125.4402 – Definitions

 (z) “Municipality” means a city, village, or urban township.
 However, for purposes of creating and operating a certified alternative energy park or a certified technology park, municipality includes townships that are not urban townships.

-(aa) “Next Michigan development area” means a portion of an authority district designated by a Next Michigan development corporation under section 412e to which a development plan is applicable.
+(aa) “Next Michigan development area” means a portion of an authority district designated by a next Michigan development corporation under section 412e to which a development plan is applicable.

 (bb) “Next Michigan development corporation” means that term as defined in section 3 of the next Michigan development act, 2010 PA 275, MCL 125.2953.

 (cc) “Obligation” means a written promise to pay, whether evidenced by a contract, agreement, lease, sublease, bond, or note, or a requirement to pay imposed by law.
-An obligation does not include a payment required solely because of default upon an obligation, employee salaries, or consideration paid for the use of municipal offices.
+An obligation does not include a payment required solely because of default on an obligation, employee salaries, or consideration paid for the use of municipal offices.
 An obligation does not include those bonds that have been economically defeased by refunding bonds issued under this part.
 Obligation includes, but is not limited to, the following:

 (i) A requirement to pay proceeds derived from ad valorem property taxes or taxes levied in lieu of ad valorem property taxes.